robin-vjc/nsopy/README.md

 Implementation of a basic variant of the bundle method.

 ~~~~
-BundleMethod(oracle, projection_function, epsilon=0.01, mu=0.5, sense='max'):
+BundleMethod(oracle, projection_function, dimension=0, epsilon=0.01, mu=0.5, sense='min'):
 ~~~~

 ## Important Remarks

-* The basic usage example illustrates how the oracle can implement a special case to respond to an initial request with "x_k = 0", when the solution method still doesn't know the dimension of x.
-Alternatively, methods can be instantiated with the argument `dimension`, in which case the oracle doesn't need to implement a special case for 0.
+* Methods have to either be instantiated with the appropriate dimension argument, or implement a special case for 0.
+The basic usage example above illustrates an oracle implementing such a special case.
+For this example, alternatively one could have instantiated the solution method with `dimension = 1`.

 * The first-order oracle must also provide a projection function; [here is a list of cases](img/simple_projections.png) for which the projection operation is computationally inexpensive.